PINTO0309/onnx2tf/README.md

     correction process is skipped, but the frequency of transposition errors increases and accuracy errors are more likely to occur.
 Strict mode is enabled by default.
     As of 2023.05.07, this is a work in progress and is an experimental feature.
-    Therefore, only some OPs are converted in exact mode for accuracy correction.
+    Therefore, only some OPs are converted in strict mode for accuracy correction.

   -nodafsc, --number_of_dimensions_after_flexstridedslice_compression
     Number of StridedSlice OP dimensions generated after avoiding FlexStridedSlice generation.